dantheman39/praat-scripting-tutorial/README.md

 This is the source code for praatscriptingtutorial.com.

 It's an old project so I'm not spending a ton of time making this all very pretty.
+I _am_ using it as a bit of playground for learning more about deployment and cloud infrastructure.

 At time of writing, I'm migrating this content from a Django app I wrote in 2016, to be a very simple static site served from s3.
-There are of course a lot of ways this site (and the content) could be improved, but I'm favoring my own learning more devops-y things like serving a static site from s3, and having a repeatable deployment process (getting some terraform practice, for example).
+There are of course a lot of ways this site (and the content) could be improved, but I'm favoring my own learning more devops-y things like serving a static site from s3, and having a repeatable deployment process (getting some more terraform practice, for example).
 Since this is an old project, I haven't yet added some niceties like linting, prettier, typescript, etc., as these are things I already know how to do.

-Before I cut over from my old Django deployment, I still have more to do (CNAME migrations, SSL certs), before I cut this over, but it's very possible I'll get distracted and not follow through for a while ...
+Before I cut over from my old Django deployment, I still have more to do (CNAME migrations, SSL certs), but it's very possible I'll get distracted and not follow through for a while ...

 # If you're a linguist and want to suggest a change